mnsvz/mnsvz.github.io/_posts/2016-03-09-swiggy-consumer-app.markdown

 ## Food-first onboarding and signup

 When Swiggy was first introduced on mobile, users were asked to signup and login via email and/or phone number.
 This led to two separate flows where some set of users logged in via passwords and others used the OTP SMS service to log in.
-This also introduced un-intended password storage issues and we saw many users would often use the forgot password flow.
+This also introduced un-intended password storage issues and we saw many users would forget their credentials and were not able to sign in.

 <figure>
 <img class="lazy" data-original="{{edchao.github.io}}/assets/img_swiggy_onboarding.jpg" />